How to Open an Interactive Brokers Account in 2023?

 Personal information

 On the second page, you will have to set your account type.
-I put it to Individual for my needs.
+I put it to Individual for this example.
 You can check the kinds of accounts to ensure you choose the one according to your needs.
-But most people will want an Individual account.
+But most people will want either an Individual or a Joint account.

 Then, you will have to enter the general kind of personal information.
 Nothing is special here, only what you are used to entering on each website.
 You will have to set your addresses as well.